+Oscars 2020: Seven things you didn't know about the statuettes - CBBC Newsround

-Oscar nominations: 7 things you didn't know about the statues
+Oscars 2020: Seven things you didn't know about the statuettes

-It's Oscar nominations day when we find out which films are tipped to win big prizes.
-To mark the occasion, we've been finding out about those famous gold statues.
+On Sunday night, the stars of the big screen came together for the 92nd Oscars ceremony, as the world found out which films had won the famous gold statuettes this year.

+Did you know that nobody actually knows for sure why the awards are called the ‘Oscars’.
+Rumour has it that when a woman called Margaret Herrick, who worked for the organisation which gives out the awards, first saw the little statuette, she said that it looked like her Uncle Oscar – and the name stuck!
+It was officially adopted in 1939.

 Getty Images

-So, that's why we call them ‘Oscars’.
-But the official name of the award is actually an Academy Award of Merit.
-In this photo we can see Emma Stone posing with her Academy Award of Merit for Best Actress for her role in 'La La Land' last year (that's a bit of a mouthful isn't it - let's stick to Oscar!)
+So, that's why they are known as the ‘Oscars’ but the official name of the award is actually an Academy Award of Merit.
+In this photo we can see some of 2019s winners posing with their Academy Awards of Merit (that's a bit of a mouthful isn't it - let's stick to Oscar!)

 Getty Images

-Despite what it might look like, the statuettes - pictured here backstage last year - are not actually solid gold.
+Despite their shiny looks, the statuettes are not actually solid gold.
 They are really made out of bronze and then plated in 24-carat gold instead.

 Getty Images

-It may not come as a surprise to learn that they are not the quickest things to make.
-It takes 3 months just to make 50 of them, so we imagine the people who make the awards have been busy for quite some time now, given that the awards ceremony is on 4 March - not long to go now!
+It may not come as a surprise to learn that Oscar statues aren't the quickest things to make.
+It takes three months just to make 50 of them, so we imagine the people who make the awards have been busy for quite some time to get so many awards ready for Sunday.
+Here's Shameik Moore after winning the Best Animated Feature Film award for Spider-Man: Into the Spider-Verse - he looks pretty happy!

 Getty Images

 So how big actually are they?
-Well, each Oscar statuette is in fact just under 35cm tall and weighs almost 4kg, which is about the same as a cat.
+Well, each Oscar statuette is just under 35cm tall and weighs almost 4kg, which is about the same as a cat.
 Can you imagine carrying Fluffy around with you all evening?!
 That's quite heavy!

 Getty Images

-This year is the 90th Oscars, so the awards have been going for a long time.
+This year is the 92nd Oscars, so the awards have been going for a long time!
 During World War II, though, there was a metal shortage, so the statuettes were actually made of painted plaster for 3 years.
 The people who won them during those years were able to swap them after the war for metal ones.

 Getty Images